3028

 Is Now The Time?

-Unity's price-to-sales ratio based on the next 12 months is 4.8x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
-There are things to like about Unity and there's no doubt it's a bit of a market darling, at least for some.
-But we are wondering whether there might be better opportunities elsewhere right now.
+Given its price-to-sales ratio of 5.0x based on the next 12 months, the market is certainly expecting long-term growth from Unity.
+We can find things to like about Unity, and there's no doubt it's a bit of a market darling, at least for some.
+However, we think there are better opportunities elsewhere right now.

-Wall Street analysts covering the company had a one-year price target of $42.33 per share right before these results (compared to the current share price of $27.83).
+Wall Street analysts covering the company had a one-year price target of $30.10 right before these results (compared to the current share price of $23.40).